manelpuig/rUBot_mecanum_ws/Documentation/1_rubot_model&control.md

 > or use rviz

 It is important to note that:
-- the number of points of real RPLidar is 720 (one each half degree)
+- the number of points of real RPLidar is usually 720 (one each half degree)
 - the number of points of simulated Lidar has to be adapted to the same 720 (by default is 360 (one each degree))
 ### **Mecanum drive actuator plugin**
 A driver is needed to describe the kinematics.This kinematics is described in the "libgazebo_ros_planar_move.so" file and the URDF model will contain the specific gazebo plugin.